drekunia/blog/_posts/2025-11-08-a-strategic-guide-to-game-engines-in-2026.md

 In 2023, Unity, a publicly traded company, announced a "Runtime Fee" policy that would charge developers _per install_ after certain thresholds were met.
 This move was retroactive and was seen by the community as an "astonishing scumbag move" and an "unthinkably hostile" change to the terms of service.

 The backlash was so immediate and universal that Unity was forced to walk it back.
-Their new model (effective in 2025) is more reasonable, removing the retroactive fees and offering a 2.5% revenue share option.
+Their new model is more reasonable, removing the retroactive fees and offering a 2.5% revenue share option.

 But the "damage is done".